 That brought to mind a short blog post from a few years ago by Frank Chimero, “Homesteading”.
-The original is no longer linked on his site, but Internet Archive has a snapshot.
 Frank writes:

 I’m returning to a personal site, which flips everything on its head.
 Rather than teasing things apart into silos, I can fuse together different kinds of content.
 Instead of having fewer sections to attend to distracted and busy individuals, I’ll add more (and hopefully introduce some friction, complexity, and depth) to reward those who want to invest their time.
 I won’t use analytics—actually, I won’t measure at all.
 What would I do with that data anyway?
 In this case, it’s just more noise.
 The singular thread that runs through everything is only “because I like it.”